 Day 9) Vrindavan parikrama.
 Everyone will go on a day long excursion to circumambulate the entire town of Vrindavan.
 In the evening, there will be a concert and cultural program back at the Vrinda Kunja Ashram.

 Day 10) We will spend the day completing volunteer projects and then visit temples in the evening.

 We will have 10 day Volunteer program 3 times in 2017.

 Deadline for applying is one month before the program.
 Kindly applay with the form below.

 Come and let us do something together for Mother Earth and her rivers.
 Watch this video we have made.

 You will receive 3 nourishing, delicious meals everyday.
 All meals will be strictly vegetarian with many vegan dishes.
-Two days every month, 4 days prior to the full moon and new moon, we observe the fasting day know as Ekadashi.
-On the these days, we don’t serve any food containing grains or beans.
-Meals are served at specific times, so we all eat together as a large family.
+Two days every month, 4 days prior to the full moon and new moon, we observe the fasting day known as Ekadashi.
+On these days, we don’t serve any food containing grains or beans.
+Usually meals are served at specific times, so we all eat together as a large family.

 “I will never forget these days I stayed in Vrindavan.
 I really love India.
 I love Vrindavan.
 I love to collect garbage, I love to wake up early, I like to help in the kitchen.
 I love everything they do in Vrinda Kunja.
-Sometime I questioned myself if I am crasy.
-Yes I have to admit, I am really crasy after Vrindavan.”
+Sometime I questioned myself if I am crazy.
+Yes, I have to admit, I am really crazy after Vrindavan.”

 Aracelia Gutierrez, Mexico